 - Remove the five 8mm screws anchoring the upper filter housing.
 Remove upper filter housing from vehicle.

 - Unsnap and remove the two side covers (both left and right) from the lower filter housing and remove from vehicle.

 - Remove the right and left electrical connections from the lower filter housing.

 - Use an 8mm nut driver to remove the two screws anchoring the lower filter housing to the vehicle.
-There is a screw on both the right (passenger) and left (drivers) side of the lower filter housing.
+There is a screw on both the right and left side of the lower filter housing.

 - Remove the lower filter housing from the vehicle.